Building A Traceability Data Infrastructure to Track Provenance and Quality in Australian Seafood Supply Chains

 The Response

-The developed data standards and technologies are likely to be transferable to other food commodities and industries, and will support a range of research applications.
+Aligned with GS1 and Global Dialogue on Seafood Traceability (GDST) standards, CrabTrace sets a new benchmark for digital seafood traceability and offers a scalable model for broader adoption across other fisheries, food commodities and research applications.
 This innovative traceability system has the potential to significantly boost Australia’s production, distribution and consumption of high-quality and sustainable seafood.

 Who Will Benefit